vi4m/vi4m.github.io/_posts/2016-09-04-swift-on-linux-tutorial-part-2.md

 # Swift 3 Linux tutorial - part 2

-In this tutorial we will continue to explore Zewo framewok, focusing this time on:
+In this tutorial we will continue exploring Zewo framewrok, focusing this time on:

-* files manipulation
 * JSON handling
 * coroutines

 ## Coroutines

-Unlike Go, Swift 3 does not come with coroutines out of the box, but remains library function(we will use https://github.com/VeniceX).
-Worry no, the usage is quite similar, and performance is great, without side-effects.
+Unlike Go, Swift 3 does not come with coroutines out of the box, but provides library functions instead (we will use https://github.com/VeniceX).
+Worry no, the usage is quite similar, and performance is great, scaling up to milions coroutines on single hardware.

-Zewo follows CSP model, similar to Golang.
-[CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) coroutines incorporting wonderful [libmill](http://libmill.org) C library.
+Zewo follows CSP model, similar to Golang implementing [CSP model](https://en.wikipedia.org/wiki/Communicating_sequential_processes) coroutines incorporting wonderful [libmill](http://libmill.org) C library.